‘It’s still hard to look at’: The story behind the searing photo of Charlottesville’s worst day.

 The marchers in the front darted frantically away from the rushing bumper.
 Those behind them were directly in its path.
 Some never even saw the car.

-“I didn’t hear a thing,” said Blair, who was shooting a Facebook Live video of the scene that reveal no sign of the charging vehicle then just feet away.
+“I didn’t hear a thing,” said Blair, who was shooting a Facebook Live video of the scene that reveals no sign of the charging vehicle then just feet away.

 But Martin did.
 He was checking his phone.
 “And then I heard tire screeches,” he said.